UnknownRandomBeast/Implementation-of-Some-Papers-Related-to-Neural-Networks-and-Deep-Learning/README.md

 5. Persian speech emotion recognition using HuBERT, based on [this](https://arxiv.org/pdf/2106.07447) paper

+6. Sentiment analysis of Persian tweets using CNN-LSTM model and implementation of required preprocessing steps as well as feature representation based on [this](https://arxiv.org/pdf/2307.07740) paper

 **Note:**  You may find identical code to sections 3 to 5 [here](https://github.com/Ipouyall/DeepNeuralNetworkExploration).
 This is because the course homework assignments could be completed in pairs, and the individual I mentioned was my partner for those assignments.
 Each of us implemented a completely different paper.
 However, our collaboration has since ended, and as a result, I have not included his code here.
 Despite this, he has uploaded my code on his own GitHub page without crediting me!